Skip to main content

 Conversion of Atrial Fibrillation/Flutter

-Dofetilide capsules are indicated for the conversion of atrial fibrillation and atrial flutter to normal sinus rhythm.
+Dofetilide capsule is indicated for the conversion of atrial fibrillation and atrial flutter to normal sinus rhythm.

-Dofetilide capsules have not been shown to be effective in patients with paroxysmal atrial fibrillation.
+Dofetilide capsule has not been shown to be effective in patients with paroxysmal atrial fibrillation.

 Contraindications

-Dofetilide capsules are contraindicated in patients with congenital or acquired long QT syndromes.
-Dofetilide capsules should not be used in patients with a baseline QT interval or QTc >440 msec (500 msec in patients with ventricular conduction abnormalities).
-Dofetilide capsules are also contraindicated in patients with severe renal impairment (calculated creatinine clearance <20 mL/min).
+Dofetilide is contraindicated in patients with congenital or acquired long QT syndromes.
+Dofetilide should not be used in patients with a baseline QT interval or QTc >440 msec (500 msec in patients with ventricular conduction abnormalities).
+Dofetilide is also contraindicated in patients with severe renal impairment (calculated creatinine clearance <20 mL/min).

-The concomitant use of verapamil or the cation transport system inhibitors cimetidine, trimethoprim (alone or in combination with sulfamethoxazole), or ketoconazole with dofetilide capsules are contraindicated (see WARNINGS and PRECAUTIONS, Drug-Drug Interactions), as each of these drugs cause a substantial increase in dofetilide plasma concentrations.
-In addition, other known inhibitors of the renal cation transport system such as prochlorperazine, dolutegravir and megestrol should not be used in patients on dofetilide capsules.
+The concomitant use of verapamil or the cation transport system inhibitors cimetidine, trimethoprim (alone or in combination with sulfamethoxazole), or ketoconazole with dofetilide is contraindicated (see WARNINGSand PRECAUTIONS, Drug-Drug Interactions), as each of these drugs cause a substantial increase in dofetilide plasma concentrations.
+In addition, other known inhibitors of the renal cation transport system such as prochlorperazine, dolutegravir and megestrol should not be used in patients on dofetilide.

-The concomitant use of hydrochlorothiazide (alone or in combinations such as with triamterene) with dofetilide capsules are contraindicated (see PRECAUTIONS, Drug-Drug Interactions) because this has been shown to significantly increase dofetilide plasma concentrations and QT interval prolongation.
+The concomitant use of hydrochlorothiazide (alone or in combinations such as with triamterene) with dofetilide is contraindicated (see PRECAUTIONS, Drug-Drug Interactions) because this has been shown to significantly increase dofetilide plasma concentrations and QT interval prolongation.

-Dofetilide capsules are also contraindicated in patients with a known hypersensitivity to the drug.
+Dofetilide is also contraindicated in patients with a known hypersensitivity to the drug.

 Warnings